Lawrence James McNamara: Bishop of Grand Island

-On January 10, 1978, McNamara was appointed the sixth bishop of the Diocese of Grand Island by Pope Paul VI.
-He received his episcopal consecration on March 28, 1978, from Archbishop Daniel Sheehan, with Bishops Charles Helmsing and John Sullivan serving as co-consecrators.
+On January 10, 1978, McNamara was appointed the sixth bishop of Grand Island by Pope Paul VI.
+He received his episcopal consecration at the Cathedral of the Nativity of the Blessed Virgin Mary in Grand Island on March 28, 1978, from Archbishop Daniel Sheehan, with Bishops Charles Helmsing and John Sullivan serving as co-consecrators.

-Subsequent to his ordination as bishop, he served as president of the National Catholic Rural Life Conference (1980-1983), president of the National Council of Catholic Bishops' Committees for Liaison with Women Religious, the American Board of Catholic Missions, Campaign for Human Development (and National Episcopal Advisor for the Society of Saint Vincent de Paul in the United States).
-In his later years, he served as director of Catholic Relief Services; however, he stepped down in 1997 after African American staff members became outraged by his use of a racial slur.
+After his consecration as bishop, McNamara served as president of the National Catholic Rural Life Conference (1980–1983), president of the National Council of Catholic Bishops' Committees for Liaison with Women Religious, the American Board of Catholic Missions, the Campaign for Human Development and as national episcopal advisor for the Society of Saint Vincent de Paul in the United States.
+In his later years, he served as director of Catholic Relief Services; however, he stepped down in 1997 after staff members expressed outrage by his use of a racial slur during a meeting.

-After reaching the mandatory retirement age of 75, McNamara resigned as Bishop of Grand Island on October 14, 2004.
-He died two months later, aged 76.
+After reaching the mandatory retirement age of 75, McNamara resigned as bishop of Grand Island on October 14, 2004.
+He died two months later on December 17, 2004, in Grand Island at age 76.